LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 ## Objectives

-The objective of this lab is to give you more practice using the "new"[^1], widely supported, version of JavaScript: ES6.
-You will also be introduced to Node.js, NPM, Webpack, and Babel which are dev tools commmonly used in modern JavaScript development.
+The objective of this lab is to give you more practice using JavaScript features introduced in ES6.
+You will also be introduced to Node.js, NPM, and Webpack which are dev tools commmonly used in modern JavaScript development.

 ## Instructions